Stem cells are, perhaps, the most widely known component of regenerative therapy, but they are not the only one, and each has its own application:

 Click here to read the Greater MSP’s profile on regenerative sports medicine at Mayo Clinic.

-About, Center for Regenerative Medicine, Progress Updates, regenerative medicine, sports medicine, stem cells
+About, Center for Regenerative Medicine, Jonathan Finnoff, Progress Updates, regenerative medicine, sports medicine, stem cells